sepideh-srj/Intrinsic_Flash_Photography/dataset_prepare/dataset_prepare.md

 Use the (MID.py) script to convert the illuminations to linear RGB and white balance them and put the different ambient illuminations for each scene in different sub-folders.

+## DeepFlash Portrait Dataset

+Please contact the authors to get access to the preprocessed dataset.
+The preprocessing has an affine aligement between flash and no-flash photos.

+We utilize flash photographs in 'inputs_origin' and no-flash photographs in 'target' folders.

+Each portrait is rotated from 10 different angles, we only select one of the angles for each photoghraph.

+We segment and generate the alpha mattings for the flash and no-flash pairs.
+Download The alpha mats [here](https://vault.sfu.ca/index.php/s/wdRHtP6qqXQ5gOn).

+We select photographs from the FAID that are suitable to use as background images.
+Download them [here]().

+Utilize the (DPD.py) script to blend the portraits with background images nad white balance them.